-In the event that :init methods do remprop of properties already on the init-plist (as opposed to simply doing get and putprop), then the init-plist will get rplacd'ed.
+In the event that :init methods remprop properties already on the init-plist (as opposed to simply doing get and putprop), then the init-plist will get rplacd'ed.
 This means that the actual list of options will be modified.
-It also means that locf of a &rest argument will not work; the caller of instantiate-flavor must copy its rest argument (e.g. with append); this is because rplacd is not allowed on &rest arguments.
+It also means that locf of a &rest argument will not work: the caller of instantiate-flavor must copy its rest argument (e.g. with copylist); this is because rplacd is not allowed on &rest arguments.

-First, if the flavor's method-table and other internal information have not been computed or are not up to date, they are computed.
-This may take a substantial amount of time and invoke the compiler, but will only happen once for a particular flavor no matter how many instances you make, unless you change something.
+First, if the flavor's method hash-table and other internal information have not been computed or are not up to date, they are computed.
+This may take a substantial amount of time and invoke the compiler, but will only happen once for a particular flavor no matter how many instances you make, unless you redefine the flavor.

 Next, the instance variables are initialized.
 There are several ways this initialization can happen.
-If an instance variable is declared initable, and a keyword with the same spelling as its name appears in init-plist, it is set to the value specified after that keyword.
+If an instance variable is declared inittable, and a keyword with the same spelling as its name appears in init-plist, it is set to the value specified after that keyword.
 If an instance variable does not get initialized this way, and an initialization form was specified for it in a defflavor, that form is evaluated and the variable is set to the result.
-The initialization form may not depend on any instance variables nor on self; it will not be evaluated in the "inside" environment in which methods are called.
-If an instance variable does not get initialized either of these ways it will be left unbound; presumably an :init method should initialize it (see below).
+The initialization form may not refer to any instance variables or to self; it will not be evaluated in the "inside" environment in which methods are called.
+If an instance variable does not get initialized either of these ways it will be left unbound; an :init method may initialize it (see below).
 Note that a simple empty disembodied property list is (nil), which is what you should give if you want an empty init-plist.
 If you use nil, the property list of nil will be used, which is probably not what you want.

-If any keyword appears in the init-plist but is not used to initialize an instance variable and is not declared in an :init-keywords option (see page 20) it is presumed to be a misspelling.
+If any keyword appears in the init-plist but is not used to initialize an instance variable and is not declared in an :init-keywords option (see page 343) it is presumed to be a misspelling.
+So any keywords that you handle in an :init handler should also be mentioned in the :init-keywords option of the definition of the flavor.

 If the return-unhandled-keywords argument is not supplied, such keywords are complained about by signalling an error.
 But if return-unhandled-keywords is supplied non-nil, a list of such keywords is returned as the second value of instantiate-flavor.

 Note that default values in the init-plist can come from the :default-init-plist option to defflavor.
-See page 20.
+See page 343.

 If the send-init-message-p argument is supplied and non-nil, an :init message is sent to the newly-created instance, with one argument, the init-plist. get can be used to extract options from this property-list.
-Each flavor that needs initialization can contribute an :init method, by defining a daemon.
+Each flavor that needs initialization can contribute an :init method by defining a daemon.